HectorSchreiner/RustyRhythm/README.md

 ```
 Once compiled, your extension files will be available in the `pkg` folder.
 This is the folder you need to import into Chrome.

-# How to Use
-1. Install the extension using the steps above.
-2. The extension will automatically enhance the LogMessage box in the WebConsole.
-3. Configure the features via the config file.
-4. Toggle features on/off from the extension dropdown menu.

 # ✨ Features
 **Completed:**
 - [x] **Highlighting:** Automatically highlights important data like usernames and IP-Addresses.